 His partnership with Niman Ranch allows for this freedom to focus on raising his hogs humanely and sustainably, Mardesen tells the group.
 The 740 independent farmers in Niman Ranch’s network, whose farms average 200 acres in size, enjoy a guaranteed contract with a premium over the market price and a floor price tied to the cost of inputs like feed and fuel.

-With median U.S. farm income earned by farm households estimated at US$1,840 in 2018, this support is vital.
+With median U.S. farm income earned by farm households estimated at negative US$1,840 in 2018, this support is vital.
 Almost 31 million acres of U.S. farmland were lost to development from 1992 to 2012—nearly the equivalent of all the farmland in Iowa.
 And today, 75 percent of all agricultural sales are coming from just five percent of farms.

 For Niman Ranch, the key is to support families.
 “Resilience is about continuity across generations,” says Chris Oliviero, General Manager at Niman Ranch.